 Week 1: Play is FUNdemental

-We'll look at Dada art and how play was used to reimagine the post-war world.
-In the second part of class we will explore how play, humour and absurdity can open us up to new creative possibilities.
+We look at Dada art and how play was used to reimagine the post-war world.
+In the second part of class we explore how play, humour and absurdity can open us up to new creative possibilities.

 Week 2: The Soul of the Earth

-From Canadian Indigenous artists to the Impressionists to the Land Artists of the '60s, we will explore those who looked to Mother Nature for their inspiration.
-In the second half of class we'll use clay and other artistic means to explore how our own identity is intertwined with our birthplace.
+From Canadian Indigenous artists to the Impressionists to the Land Artists of the '60s, we explore those who looked to Mother Nature for their inspiration.
+In the second half of class we use clay and other artistic means to explore how our own identity is intertwined with our birthplace.

 Week 3: Exploring the Felt Sense